jedi4ever/veewee/README.md

+# Note: due to a miss manipulation on my side, the veewee03 branch got merged with master
-# The current state of the github is highly unstable, use the 'veewee' gem to use the latest stable version
+# Therefore the current state of the masterbranch on github is highly unstable
+# Use the 'veewee' gem to use the latest stable version
-# Note: the veewee03 is now merged into master

 Maintaining two branches with complete different structures isn't fun.
 So.....
 I want to merge the two.